giditietz/rise_phonebook-yinon/README.md

 ## Delete data in the server

-#### All the URL in this section using http DELETE method
+#### All the URL in this section using HTTP DELETE method

-To delete contact we should send DELETE request:
+To delete contact we use the following URL:

 ```
 http://localhost:9000/api/contacts/:id